cimage/website/content/doc/200_features-and-options.md

 The options `verbose` and `status` is only available in [development mode](config-file#mode).

+There are examples on how to use these options in "[Troubleshoot image processing](troubleshoot)" and in "[Check environment](check-environment)".

 Password protection {#option-pwd}
 --------------------------------------------

 Passwords are used to protect potential harmful options such as remote download of images and storing images with a new name through an alias.
-The [password is configured in the config file](config-file#password) and is disabled by default.
+The [password is configured in the configuration file](config-file#password) and is disabled by default.

 | Parameter       | Explained                                    |
 |-----------------|----------------------------------------------|
 | `pwd, password` | Use password to protect unauthorized usage.  |

+It could be valid to use passwords together with options for `alias` and when supporting remote download of images.